-Every year we recruit a proportion of our Year 12 from other schools.
+Each year we recruit a proportion of our Year 12 from other schools.
 Everyone, whether new to the Academy or already here, is assured of a warm welcome and we pride ourselves on our specially tailored induction programme for all students.
-Our Sixth Form is a caring and friendly environment which aims to nurture and develop potential and skills that support our students' future aspirations.